 During cultivation, trichomes function in part as deterrents to pests, predators, and environmental stresses on the plant.
 They help the plant maintain optimal surface-level humidity so it doesn’t dry out, and produce terpenes that repel insects.
 The small bulbous trichome glands can also trap and confine smaller insects.

 Trichomes fall into two categories: glandular and nonglandular.
 Only glandular trichomes produce cannabinoids.
 Nonglandular trichomes are called cystoliths and serve primarily as a defense mechanism for the plant by impaling small insects.
 Glandular trichomes can be further separated into three categories:

-Capitate-Sessile trichomes are more abundant than bulbous trichomes, but still typically only visible with the aid of a microscope.
-Like bulbous trichomes, capitate-sessile trichomes have large bulbs, but with more of the classic “mushroom” structure.
+Capitate-sessile trichomes are more abundant than bulbous trichomes, but still typically only visible with the aid of a microscope.
+Like bulbous trichomes, capitate-sessile trichomes have large bulbs with more a classic mushroom structure.
 They also have secretory cells at the base, which initiate cannabinoid and terpene biosynthesis.
 This type of trichome is primarily found on the underside of the sugar and fan leaves.